barryclark/jekyll-now/_posts/2017-3-20-What-About.md

 An alternate function of this site/blog is to get my work out there.
 The theme and design will probably change quite a bit as I play around with things or find a better way of doing things.
 Think of this site as a sandbox... and I'm the toddler (Scary thought, I know).

 Basically, expect to find typos and posts about things that I find useful, interesting, cool, or otherwise notable.
 I'm not aiming for perfection, but an efficient means to communicate my thoughts.

-Thanks for reading and have a great day!